 Myakka River State Park has 90 campsites and cabins with electrical hookups and water available for RVs.
 Make sure you stop at the on-site cafe, which serves up great food for lunch.

 You’ll have to leave the car behind for this family-friendly Florida State Park.
 But Caladesi Island State Park is worth the extra effort of getting there.

 Located on Caladesi Island, just off the shores of Clearwater and a short drive from Tampa Bay, this barrier island offers unspoiled beauty.
-The fact that you need to take a 20-minute ferry ride (or a private boat if you have access to one) to get here is a big factor in just how pristine this island paradise is.
+The fact that you either need to walk across a narrow causeway from Clearwater Beach or take a 20-minute ferry ride from Honeymoon Island State Park (or a private boat if you have access to one) to get here is a big factor in just how pristine this island paradise is.

-You can rent kayaks, beach chairs and umbrella’s to enjoy a long day on the sand and sea.
+You can rent kayaks, beach chairs, and umbrella’s to enjoy a long day on the sand and sea.
+Beware, though, that the area is known for heavy boat traffic (A big thank you to reader Chuck Briske for this tip).
 And you can either bring your own food for a picnic or visit the on-site restaurant, Cafe Caladesi, at the marina.
 There’s also a popular playground for young kids.

 John Pennekamp Coral Reef State Park in Key Largo

 My family has a deep passion for SCUBA diving, snorkeling, and life beneath the waves.
 And while it’s not quite family snorkeling and SCUBA diving in the Caribbean, John Pennekamp Coral Reef State Park still packs a punch when it comes to the best State Parks in Florida for families.